The Youth Programs of Literary Arts inspire public high school students to write, revise, edit, publish, and perform

 - Publication of student work in annual print and digital anthologies

 - Students to the Schnitz: transportation, books, and tickets for school groups to attend Portland Arts & Lectures and Special Events

 - Verselandia! high school poetry slam

 - College Essay Mentoring Project: helping students with college and scholarship application essays

 Our Youth Programs serve more than 4,000 public high school students each year by teaching writing, extending literary experiences beyond the classroom, publishing student work, and coordinating student readings throughout the city.
-Read more about our Youth Programs and about our sponsors and evaluations in our 2014-15 WITS report.
+Read more about our Youth Programs and about our sponsors and evaluations in our 2015-2016 Youth Programs Annual Report.